50L1D/odin-recipes/README.md

 # odin-recipes
-SiTe made for training HTML, CSS and GIT
+Site made for training HTML, CSS and GIT.

 Used VSCode, Ubuntu terminal.